Basic Requirements for Residency

-- obtain a California Driver’s License or State Identification card within the first 30 days of arriving in California
+- Obtaining a California Driver's License or State Identification card within the first 30 days of arriving in California

-- register vehicle in California (if applicable) within the first 30 days of arriving in California
+- Registering vehicle in California (if applicable) within the first 30 days of arriving in California

-- register to vote in California (if applicable) within the first 30 days of arriving in California
+- Registering to vote in California (if applicable) within the first 30 days of arriving in California

-- file California state income tax returns as a resident or part-year resident on all taxable income earned in or out of the state after arriving to California
+- Filing California state income tax returns as a resident or part-year resident on all taxable income earned in or out of the state after arriving in California

-- file out-of-state income tax returns as a nonresident or part-year resident on income earned prior to arriving to California
+- Filing out-of-state income tax returns as a nonresident or part-year resident on income earned prior to arriving in California

 If you are an unmarried undergraduate under the age of 24, you must be financially dependent on a California-resident parent.
-If your parent does not meet the UC residency requirements, you must be able to verify financial independence for the two full years immediately before the term in which you wish to enroll.
+If your parent does not meet the UC residency requirements, you must be able to verify financial independence for the two full years immediately before the term in for which a resident classification is sought.

-Graduate students under the age of 24 are presumed to be financially independent unless they were claimed as a dependent on their parents’ federal tax return for the most recent tax year.
-If you have been claimed as a dependent, you can also verify financial independence by being employed by the University 49 percent (or more) in the term for which you're seeking a resident classification.
+Graduate students under the age of 24 are presumed to be financially independent unless they were claimed as a dependent on their parents' federal tax return for the most recent tax year.
+If you have been claimed as a dependent, you can also verify financial independence by being employed by the university 49 percent (or more) in the term for which a resident classification is sought.